EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/project-manager.md

         #SBATCH --mem-per-cpu=100
         ```

-    Values provided in the launcher ovveride those provided as directives.
+    Values provided in the launcher override those provided as directives.

 Launch the job: